Huu-Chau/Weather-Report/README.md

 # Sumary

+Hi, my name is Nguyen Huu Chau.
-This project is the home assignment for applying as an **Intern Frontend Developer**.
+And this project is the home assignment for applying as an **Intern Frontend Developer**.

 ## Tech Stack: